RuolunWeng/faust2smartphone/README.md

 ### 1) For Simple Project
 `       fasut2smartphone -ios/-android toto.dsp`

-in Xcode or Android Studio project, DspFaust is added, create your own interface.
+In Xcode or Android Studio project, DspFaust is added, create your own interface.

-### 2) For specific function
+### 2) For Motion lib support Project

-"-osc" for OSC support

-"-soundfile" for build-in soundfile support [iOS only for now].

-"-iosmotion" to generate a project with Motion support for iOS.

-"-androidmotion" to generate a project with Motion support for Android.
+`       fasut2smartphone -iosmotion/-androidmotion toto.dsp`

+In Xcode or Android Studio project, DspFaust and DspFaustMotion is added, create your own interface or use the default.
+(Like this mode is specially designed for projet [Smart Hand Computer](https://www.lisilog.com/en/shc-2/), so the CueManager interface is ready to call)

-[Motion.lib created by Christophe Lebreton].
+*Motion.lib created by Christophe Lebreton*

-**here is some motion parameters list you can call in you code:**
+**Here is some motion parameters list you can call in you code:**
 >
     这是引用的内容
 >

-in your .dsp file, declare motion controller you need, like:
+In your .dsp file, declare motion controller you need, like:
 ```
            ***************************
            ** simple motion support **